 E-wallets have become an incredibly popular option over the past few years.
 You can open up an e-wallet account and deposit funds into it using several popular payment methods, including online bank deposits and credit and debit cards.
 Once you’ve funded your e-wallet, you can then process payments to your online sportsbook account.

-A good majority of sportsbooks accept e-wallets today, amongst them some of the most reputable brands in the online betting world.
+A good majority of sportsbooks accept e-wallets today, amongst them some of the most reputable brands in the online betting world and internet casinos.

 As for processing speeds, e-wallets tend to be the fastest for both deposits and withdrawals.
 Your betting account can be instantly credited in most cases while withdrawals are usually processed anywhere from instantly up to a day or two at the most.